Last updated : 15th November 2015

 The political motivations of the Organisation are never explained at all, so Albie and co simply come across as murderous gangsters.

 Although the sequence where Bodie is almost "knee-capped" makes for some great action, it doesn't make sense in the context of the story.
-Following Bodie's brief detention of one the Organisation's henchmen, Albie sanctions revenge - in which he is happy for Doyle to be hit, too - yet has told his deputy, Ted, that he doesn't want to start a "war" with CI5.
+Following Bodie's brief detention of one the Organisation's henchmen, Albie sanctions deadly revenge - in which he is happy for Doyle to be hit, too.
+Yet Albie tells his deputy, Ted, that he doesn't want to start a "war" with CI5.
 Huh?

-We learn that Morgan was felt ideally placed to infiltrate the Organisation because his wife at the time, Alice, had relatives who were connected with it.
+We learn that when Morgan was in the squad, he was felt ideally placed to infiltrate the Organisation because his wife at the time, Alice, had relatives who were connected with it.
 Doyle meets with Alice who claims she is now "well out of it" but immediately following the conversation Doyle catches her making a mysterious phone call (her claim that she was trying to reserve a room at the high-class hotel Claridge's was clearly sarcastic).
 Naturally he suspects that she was warning somebody in the Organisation that she had been approached by CI5 but we never learn who she was calling and this thread of the story is never taken any further.
+(See Sidenotes below.)